diverse-project/kermeta/kermeta_projects/fr.irisa.triskell.kermeta.site/readme.txt

 - generate the documentation
-	- you need to chekout the porject Docbook_projects/ant-docbook-styler from lievre
+	- you need to chekout the project Docbook_projects/ant-docbook-styler from lievre
 	- then from fr.irisa.triskell/kermeta.documentation/src run one of the Kermeta*_build.xml
 		it will unzip and install the antdocbook styler files in your workspace.
 		On unix/linux systyem you may have path troubles if someone has commited u